-Take the chill out of winter with these easy outdoor snow activities.
-Simply collect twigs and other natural materials to build and create in the snow.
-Have fun with STEM on a snow day.
+Take the chill out of winter with these outdoor activities using twigs.
+Collect a few tree branches and other natural materials.
+Then have fun with STEM on a snow day.

 Privacy and Disclosure for information on cookies and affiliates